 “A very common example is monitoring of employee access of social media for personal use on company time and using company IT resources,” said David Miller, labor and employment attorney at Bryant Miller Olive.
 “If employees know they are monitored, they are deterred from wasting paid time on unproductive activities.”

-User activity monitoring software can include a multitude of features, depending on what benefits you want from it.
+Your UAM software can include a multitude of features, depending on what benefits you want from it.
 It can perform functions like recording video for surveillance, capturing files and screenshots, logging keystrokes, and tracking mouse, keyboard and network activity.

-“UAM software reviews in real time what files, applications, devices, servers, networks, websites, internal drives, external drives, etc. are being accessed, what is being accessed, and by whom,” Trust said.
+“UAM software reviews in real time what files, applications, devices, servers, networks, websites, internal drives, external drives, etc., are being accessed, what is being accessed and by whom,” Trust said.
 “It can also show if and what documents are being uploaded and downloaded during this review.”